MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/compute.md

 - Tasks could be independent or tightly coupled, requiring high-speed networking technologies such as InfiniBand and RDMA.
 - Compute-intensive VM sizes such as H16r, H16mr, and A9 could be used depending on the workload.

-Azure offers a range of VM instances optimized for both CPU- and GPU-intensive workloads.
-It is also the only cloud platform that offers InfiniBand-enabled hardware, providing a significant performance advantage for running reservoir simulation and seismic workloads.
+Azure offers a range of VM instances optimized for both CPU and GPU intensive workloads that can run into Virtual Machine Scale Sets to provide resiliency and load balance.
+It is also the only cloud platform that offers InfiniBand-enabled hardware, providing a significant performance advantage for running tasks such as financial risk modeling and engineering stress analysis.
 This improved performance results in near or better performance than current on-premises infrastructures.

 Azure VMs offer a variety of options, known as VM sizes, for HPC and GPU-optimized computing.
 It’s important to select the appropriate VM size for your workload, and you can use the [Sizes for VMs in Azure selector tool](/azure/virtual-machines/sizes) to help you choose.
 Keep in mind that not all Azure products are available in all regions.

 You can check the current [list of products available by region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/) to see what’s available in your area.